splynx/docs/files/en/payment_systems/paynow/paynow.md

 ### Invoice payment

-Once the configuration is complete, customers will see a new button and will be able to pay for their invoices via the *Paynow* system:
+Once the configuration is completed, customers will see a new button and will be able to pay for their invoices via the *Paynow* system:

 ![(image)](10.png)